DataIntellectTech/TorQ/docs/Processes.md

 Below, we list all the built-in checks that we offer as part of the Data Quality Checker.

-- `.dqc.constructchkeck` - Checks if a construct exists.
+- `.dqc.constructcheck` - Checks if a construct exists.
 - `.dqc.tableticking` - Checks if a table has obtained records within a specified time period.
 - `.dqc.chkslowsub` - Checks queues on handles to make sure there are no slow subscribers.
 - `.dqc.tablecount` - Checks a table count against a number.
 This can be a `>`, `<` or `=` relationship.